 Trust us: With years of experience planning trips for families, we know that nothing spells disaster faster than overtired and overwhelmed kids.
-As tempting as it may be to try to squeeze London, Paris, Rome and Tuscany into a one-week vacation, it isn’t worth it.
+As tempting as it may be to try to squeeze all the major European cities like London, Paris and Rome into a one-week vacation, it isn’t worth it.
 You’ll barely skim the surface and you’ll exhaust everyone in the process.
 Remember, you can always return!

-Our expert trip planners have paired some of our favorite European destinations for families to get you on the road to an exciting but manageable vacation.
+Our expert trip planners have paired some of our favorite European destinations for families to get you on the road to an exciting but manageable vacation in Europe.
 Each of these itineraries covers two destinations that can be easily combined for a one-week vacation (not including travel days on either end), so you can experience more than a single place without overdoing it.

 A visit to the medieval city of Prague in the Czech Republic is bound to charm even the youngest visitors.
 Prague’s perennial crowds can overwhelm kids, however, so balance the trip with a stay in the quaint town of Cesky Krumlov.
 Families should plan on spending four or five days in Prague and will enjoy the value-oriented, family-size suites at Hotel Golden Key in the atmospheric Mala Strana neighborhood.

 Visit the Old Town Square at the top of the hour to watch and listen as the famous Astronomical Clock chimes.
 Other top sights include Prague Castle and St. Vitus’ Cathedral, Petrin Tower, and the Charles Bridge.
 Kids might also enjoy a puppet show at the National Marionette Theater or a cruise on the Vltava River to escape the masses of people.
 You can also fit in a day trip or two; Kutna Hora, home to Sedlec Ossuary (best for older kids) and St. Barbara’s Church, and Karlstejn Castle are a quick train ride from the city.